Skip to main content

 Be it enacted by the Council as follows:

 Section 1.
-Subdivision a of section 20 of the New York city charter, as added by local law number 17 for the year 2008, is amended to read as follows:
+Subdivision a, g, h, and j of section 20 of the New York city charter, subdivisions a, g, and h as amended by local law number 84 for the year 2013 and subdivision j as added by local law number 133 for the year 2013, are amended to read as follows:

 Climate hazard.
 The term "climate hazard" means a physical process or event related to the climate that can harm human health, livelihoods, property or natural resources, including but not limited to: